Book Review:

 To those obsessed with health and religion such as Kellogg, the words sexual health meant abstinence.
 And this abstinence had to be maintained by any means as these quotes from his books via Wikipedia explain.

-In his Plain Facts for Old and Young, he wrote:
+Plain Facts for Old and Young, he wrote:

 and